ipython-contrib/jupyter_contrib_nbextensions/README.md

 Documentation
 =============
+In the 4.x Jupyter repository, all extensions that are maintained and active have a markdown readme file for documentation and a yaml file to allow them being configured using the 'nbextensions' server extension.

+For older releases (2.x und 3.x) and general installation information, look at the [Wiki](https://github.com/ipython-contrib/IPython-notebook-extensions/wiki)

 Some extensions are not documented.
 We encourage you to add documentation for them.

-All extensions that are maintained and active have a markdown readme file for documentation and a yaml file to allow them being configured using the 'nbextensions' server extension.

 Installation
 ============

 The simple case: You want to install the extensions as local user.
 Then, simply run `setup.py install` or install the conda package.
-The conda package can also be built by running `conda build IPython-notebook-extensions`, and then doing a `conda install nbextensions`.
+The conda package can be built by running `conda build IPython-notebook-extensions` in the parent directory, and then doing a `conda install nbextensions`.

 For more complex installation scenarios, please look up the documentation for installing notebook extensions, server extensions, pre/postprocessors, and templates at the Jupyter homepage http://www.jupyter.org

+More details can be found in the [Wiki](https://github.com/ipython-contrib/IPython-notebook-extensions/wiki/Home_Jupyter)